 Historically speaking, there’s power in numbers.
-Movements tend to see change when the message and the facts reach the widest audience possible, and solidarity begets strength in times of crisis.
+Movements tend to see change when the message reaches the widest audience possible and solidarity begets strength in times of crisis.
 That being said, more does not always equal stronger.
 Consider a movement like a pitcher of sweet tea.
 If you start adding water to fill the pitcher the taste gets diluted.
 Sure you’re serving the tea to more people, but eventually, you’ve added so much water than it’s not even tea anymore.
 That is the danger of “BIPOC”.

 Over the last 100 years, many movements have incorporated multiple demographics.
 Some have even understood the need and space for intersectionality, yet none have ever achieved intersectional results.
 Black men received rights before Black women.
 White women received voting rights before their more melanated counterparts.
 Same with Native-American women.
 Same with Asian women, etc.

 Trans-people are still fighting for equality and visibility even though the gays and lesbians have experienced incredible progress over the last 30 years.
 And why is that?
 Is it because social justice and equity are complicated issues, so reducing them to easy-to-swallw words does no favors for the cause?
 Yes.

 Is it because intersectionality teaches us that every demographic experiences their own existence and we’d be foolish to compare or equate any two?
 Yes.
 Is it because people are inherently selfish and so by lumping people with varying access to power risks the success for the least among them?
 Yes.
 But mainly, it’s because the rights of many do not outweigh the rights of the few and this is not about you.